Jean Childs Young: Involvement in the Civil Rights Movement

 Moreover, Young also participated in some of the most famous marches of the Civil Rights Movement, including the march in Alabama from Selma to Montgomery which began on March 21, 1965.
 Young decided, in spite of her husband's initial concerns, to attend the march and bring her two daughters, Andrea and Lisa, with her.
 The famous march drew mass media attention and contributed to establishing the Voting Rights Act later that year.

 Along with actively participating in marches and other protests, Young and her husband often opened their home to students and others participating in the movement that needed a place to stay in Atlanta; people often slept in the basement or wherever else there was space in their house on a given night.
 In this sense, Young and Andrew were deeply involved in the movement, either through active participation or though enabling others to participate as well.
 Both Young and Andrew expressed the sentiment that neither overshadowed the other person, and that Young worked alongside her husband, rather than behind him.
 Not only was she his support, but she was his partner in the work he did as well.
 Young also resisted segregation in her personal life, and through the realm of education.
 Alongside Coretta Scott King, she attempted to enroll her daughters in schools that had not yet been desegregated.
 Her two daughters, Andrea and Lisa, were among the first black children to attend newly-desegregated private schools in Atlanta.

-Children’s Rights Advocacy
+Children's rights advocacy

 Young was actively involved in promoting children's rights, and served on the committee for numerous national organizations, as well as organizations specific to Atlanta, that worked towards securing rights for children and ensuring the flourishing of children both in America and across the world.
 Young worked for the United Nations International Children's Emergency Fund and Children's Defense Fund.